-The Amazon Storefronts don’t currently allow influencers to customize them very much, but Amazon is said to be looking to expand on the storefronts’ capabilities.
 This has been a great way for Amazon to expand into the influencer market while also making it a win-win for influencers to be able to directly monetize their platform.

 Amazon’s reach grows further every year, and the Fashion and Clothing category are now part of that growth.

 In fact, according to Jungle Scout’s State of the Seller Report, the clothing category is the third most popular category for sellers.
 Just two years ago, our survey found that the clothing category was the 11th most popular category in 2021 — meaning that third-party sellers are fueling the growth of the clothing category.